 B

 A unit of heat energy used to measure air conditioner and heater capacity.
-One BTU is the heat needed to raise one pound of water by 1°F. Air conditioners are rated in BTUs - larger homes need higher BTU capacity.
-For example, a typical 2,000 sq ft home in Texas needs about 30,000-36,000 BTUs of cooling (2.5-3 ton AC unit).
+One BTU is the heat needed to raise one pound of water by 1°F. Air conditioners are rated in BTUs — larger homes need higher BTU capacity.
+For example, a typical 2,000 sq ft home in Texas needs about 30,000–36,000 BTUs of cooling (a 2.5–3 ton AC).
+Exact sizing should always come from a Manual J load calculation.

 C

-The "heart" of your air conditioner or heat pump, located in the outdoor unit.
+The “heart” of your air conditioner or heat pump, located in the outdoor condenser unit.
 It pressurizes refrigerant to enable heat transfer.
-The compressor pumps refrigerant through the cooling system, making it essential for AC operation.
-When your compressor fails, your air conditioner won't cool.
+When the compressor fails, your AC won't cool.
+Compressor replacement is typically the most expensive AC repair — often a tipping point for choosing a full system replacement instead.

-The outdoor unit of your air conditioning system that houses the compressor, condenser coil, and fan.
+The outdoor unit of your air conditioning system, housing the compressor, condenser coil, and fan.
 This is the large metal box outside your home that releases heat from inside to cool your house.
+Keep the fins clean and maintain at least 2 feet of clearance on all sides for proper airflow.

 Part of the outdoor unit that releases heat absorbed from inside your home (in cooling mode) or collects heat from outside (in heating mode for heat pumps).
-The coil's metal fins help dissipate heat efficiently.
+The coil's metal fins dissipate heat efficiently — cottonwood fluff, grass clippings, and pet hair clogging them is a leading cause of reduced cooling in Texas summers.

 D

 The network of metal or flexible tubes that distributes heated or cooled air throughout your home.
-Leaky ducts can waste energy and reduce comfort.
+Leaky ducts in unconditioned attics (common in Forney) can waste 20–30% of conditioned air before it reaches your rooms — a major hidden driver of high electric bills.

 E

-Located inside (usually in the air handler), this coil absorbs heat from indoor air as refrigerant evaporates, cooling your home.
+Located inside the air handler, this coil absorbs heat from indoor air as refrigerant evaporates, cooling your home.
+An iced-over evaporator coil is a classic symptom of low refrigerant, poor airflow from a dirty filter, or a stuck expansion valve.

 F

 A brand name for refrigerant that became the common term for AC coolant.
-Older systems used R-22 Freon (being phased out), while modern air conditioners use R-410A refrigerant.
-"My AC needs Freon" usually means your system is low on refrigerant due to a leak.
+Older systems used R-22 Freon (phased out in 2020 for new equipment).
+Modern air conditioners use R-410A or the newer low-GWP R-454B.
+“My AC needs Freon” usually means your system is low on refrigerant due to a leak — refrigerant doesn't get used up, so if it's low, it's escaping somewhere.

-The heating component of an HVAC system that burns fuel (gas) or uses electricity to warm air, then blows it through ducts.
+The heating component of an HVAC system that burns fuel (natural gas, propane) or uses electricity to warm air, then blows it through ducts.
+Gas furnaces are most common in Forney.
+Efficiency is rated by AFUE.

 H

 A versatile system that provides both heating and cooling by moving heat rather than generating it.
-Efficient in moderate climates like parts of Texas.
+Highly efficient in mild climates like Forney, where winter temperatures rarely stay below freezing for long.
+Modern cold-climate heat pumps work reliably down into the teens.
+Rated by SEER for cooling and HSPF for heating.

-(Heating Seasonal Performance Factor) Measures a heat pump's heating efficiency over a season.
+Heating Seasonal Performance Factor.
+Measures a heat pump's heating efficiency over a full season.
 Higher HSPF means better performance and lower heating costs.
+The current minimum for new split heat pumps is HSPF 7.8 (HSPF2 6.7 on the newer scale).

 L